AikonicLabs/muxy/README.md

 ### Using Dev Containers

-This project includes a development container configuration that provides a consistent development environment with all required dependencies pre-installed, including ffmpeg.
+This project includes a development container configuration that provides a consistent development environment with all required dependencies pre-installed, including ffmpeg with librav1e support.

 #### Prerequisites